agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 * Scaffold N50 (bp):
 * Largest scaffold (bp):

-**Question #15.
+**Problem #2.
 Based on the statistics above, do you think this is a high quality assembly of a *Salmonella* genome?
-Explain your reasoning.** (2 points)
+Explain your reasoning.**

-**Question #16.
+**Problem #3.
 Compare this assembly to the command-line Velvet assembly.
-The SPAdes assembly had more FASTQ data and a better algorithm, but what specifically improved in the assembly?** (2 points)
+The SPAdes assembly had more FASTQ data and a better algorithm, but what specifically improved in the assembly?**